for Gift Shop Managers

 Branding and design

 We’ve learned how an online store essentially adds another shop entrance to your business, albeit digital.
 It goes without saying that your website needs to look professional.
 Make no mistake, an amateur-looking website will drive away customers.
 Esthetics, layout, grammar, colors, and images all matter.
-Luckily, anyone can create a professional site using of templates provided by your eCommerce platform or if budget allows, hire a web designer.
+Luckily, anyone can create a professional site using the free templates provided by your eCommerce platform or, if budget allows, hire a web designer.
 Do not use low-quality, amateur photos.
 Avoid graphics all together unless you feel confident selecting well-designed, brand related ones.
 You can find free professional-grade photos on Vecteezy, Pexel, Freepik and Stocksy.
 Use the search function and filter for “Free License”.

 In some cases, you may decide to create a unique brand for your online store.
 We generally don’t recommend this path for marketing reasons, but one of the most successful shops we found is independently branded.
 Sprout Gift Shop is an outstanding shop and has its own brand with distinct colors, logo and design.
 In contrast, Stanford Health Care Gift Shop adopted the university branding, but still presents a perfectly nice page.
 Clearly there is no single path to success, though one will require more work.